You’ve got your drive ready to use for your Time Machine backup. And now you’ve a choice to make. APFS or Mac OS Extended for Time Machine.

 The Time Machine APFS Mac OS Extended Question

-For a new Mac that runs Mac OS Big Sur, Monterey and later.
+For a new Mac that runs Mac OS Big Sur, Monterey, Ventura and later.
 Then quite honestly you can pick either file system format for Time Machine.

 Your Mac’s version of Time machine will quite happily use the APFS format or Mac OS Extended.